anaseto/goal/docs/Implementation.md

 	// sort non-comparable values using lexicographic order.
 This means
 	// Type should return different values for non-comparable values.
 	Type() string
-	// Less returns true if the value should be orderer before the given
+	// LessT returns true if the value should be orderer before the given
 	// one.
 It is used for sorting values, but not for element-wise
 	// comparison with < and >.
-It should produce a strict total order, so,
+It should produce a strict total order,
-	// in particular, if x < y, then we do not have y > x, and one of them
-	// should hold unless both values match.
+	// that is, irreflexive (~x<x), asymmetric (if x<y then ~y<x),
+	// transitive, connected (different values are comparable, except
+	// NaNs).
-	Less(Value) bool
+	LessT(Value) bool
 }
 ```